 How to Do It

 - Find a quiet place to sit.
 Relax for two minutes, breathing in and out naturally.
 During each exhale, focus on the word “one.”
-Keep your arms, legs, and body still.
+Try to keep your arms, legs, and body still if that is calming.

-- Identify a time in the past when another person hurt or offended you.
+- Think of a time in the past when another person hurt or offended you.

-- For the next two minutes, think of the offender as a human being who behaved badly.
+- For the next two minutes, aim to think of the offender as a human being who behaved badly.
 Even if the relationship cannot be restored, try to genuinely wish that this person experiences something positive or healing.
 Even though it may be hard, focus your thoughts and feelings on giving a gift of mercy or compassion.
-Be consciously aware of the thoughts, feelings, and physical responses you have as you cultivate compassion, kindness, and mercy for this person.
+Try to be aware of the thoughts, feelings, and physical responses you have as you cultivate compassion, kindness, and mercy for this person.

 Why You Should Try It